tanichk4/my-budget-tracker/README.md

-# Budget Planner Project
+# Budget Tracker Project

-This is my starter project for a budget planner application.
+This is my starter project for a budget tracker application.
 It is still under development and not yet complete.

 ### Implemented Features: